 4. Income from private companies and family trusts

-It is likely that there will be an increased focus on an individual’s income from private companies and family trusts during the next three years, especially with the company tax rate reduced to 28.5% from 1st July 2015.
+It is likely that there will be an increased focus on an individual’s income from private companies and family trusts during the next three years, especially with the company tax rate reduced to 28.5 percent from 1 July 2015.
 Common strategies may include retaining profits in a private company, and delaying paying dividends to individuals until after the debt levy has lapsed.

 In cases where it is not possible or desirable to retain the cash in a private company or family trust, there is likely to be a resurgence of ‘loans to individuals’ from these entities under the Division 7A provisions of the Tax Act.